jitendragangwar123/Agriflow/README.md

-## AgriMartX
+## Agriflow

-AgriMartX is a Supply-Chain-Management-System for Farmers where they can list their products and consumers can buy the listed products.
+Agriflow is a Supply-Chain-Management-System for Farmers where they can list their products and consumers can buy the listed products.